woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/firstconnect.rst

 .. note:: This section uses the command line utility ``psql`` and optionally the graphical utility ``pgAdmin``.
 These client tools are provided as Boundless Desktop.

-On Windows and OS X, PostgreSQL is configured to be accessed immediately.
-No further configuration is required.
-The user name is ``postgres`` and password is ``postgres``.

-However, on Linux, both on Ubuntu and Red Hat-based systems, additional work needs to be undertaken.
-This is because the default PostgreSQL configuration on both Ubuntu and Red Hat-based systems has connections turned off for the ``postgres`` user by default.
+on Linux, both on Ubuntu and Red Hat-based systems, the default PostgreSQL configuration has connections turned off for the ``postgres`` user by default.

 So after install of Boundless Suite, if you try to connect to PostgreSQL via the :command:`psql` command-line utility or through :command:`pgAdmin`, you will get the following connection error::